makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP24.md

 - Regulatory or other action which means the contributions from the Protocol to cover daily operations are cut off for a period that may last up to three years
 - A lawsuit like the one that was seen after the “Black Thursday” event in 2020 where Dai Foundation will be the main or rather the only centralized entity to target.
 Defending against lawsuits can be very expensive - an estimate of legal cost of $1M in connection with a big US lawsuit is not unrealistic.
-- Events where Directors and Officer Insurance is required - e.g. a lawsuit where board members are sued individually.
-It is very expensive for Dai Foundation to acquire a Directors and Officers insurance, so as a backup there should be sufficient reserves for Dai Foundation to provide the same cover for its board members as is available to board members in similar foundations, e.g. a coverage up to $2M.
+- Events where Directors and Officer Insurance is required - e.g., a lawsuit where board members are sued individually.
+It is very expensive for Dai Foundation to acquire a Directors and Officers insurance, so as a backup there should be sufficient reserves for Dai Foundation to provide the same cover for its board members as is available to board members in similar foundations, e.g., a coverage up to $2M.

 Based on the above, Dai Foundation should aim to build up reserves of at least $3M where it is proposed that the protocol donates $2M to reserves the first year and $1M the following year.